Addressing Common Medical Conditions Associated with Old Age

 Other Health Challenges for Seniors

 In addition to more commonly known issues, including cognitive decline, cancer, and arthritis, there are other medical concerns we face as we age, including:

 - Oral Health Issues – Healthy teeth and gums are important.
 Issues such as gingivitis can lead to periodontitis, a bacterial infection that affects the gums and bones supporting the teeth.
 Proper oral health care, including regular dental checkups, can help ensure healthy teeth and gums.

 - Influenza and Pneumonia – With immune systems that aren’t quite as robust as they used to be, seniors are more vulnerable to these illnesses.
-A yearly flu vaccination is important.
+A yearly flu vaccination is extremely important.
 Also, ask your healthcare professional if they recommend getting the pneumonia vaccine.

 - Depression – Depression can lower immunity and compromise a person’s ability to fight infections.
 Medication and psychotherapy can help treat depression – as can seeking out ways to connect with others, including socializing, taking classes, and volunteering.